AgoraIO-Community/ContentContributorGuides/README.md

 Once the tutorial is complete and ready for review, the Agora team will work with you to submit your first draft for review.

 ## Review Submissions ##
-When submitting content for review it must be submitted as both a _draft_ link on Medium and within a Google Doc.
+When submitting content for review it must be submitted as *BOTH* a _draft_ link on Medium and within a Google Doc.
 The Medium _draft_ will represent the tutorial with its final formatting, while the Google Doc will be used to add suggestions, comments, and any other feedback during the review process.

 > For more details see the Medium Help Center guide ["Share a draft"](https://help.medium.com/hc/en-us/articles/215564177-Share-a-draft)